 The wannabe King of the Pirates, Luffy from One Piece, is another cornerstone of the Shonen Jump roster.
 It’ll be interesting to see how his stretchy Devil Fruit powers are balanced in Jump Force so his reach isn’t overpowered, but his move-set still feels true to his character.

-Straw Hat Pirates stalwart Roronoa Zoro also makes an appearance as a playable character in the E3 show floor demo of Jump Force.
-His sword-based style of fighting should make him a fun departure from the rest of the roster.
+Straw Hat Pirates stalwart Roronoa Zoro made an appearance as a playable character in the E3 show floor demo of Jump Force.
+His multi-sword-based style of fighting should make him a fun departure from the rest of the roster.

 Story characters that aren’t playable: